zachMahan64/pokemon-tbje/README.md

 ## Platform Support

 - Works best on **Mac/Linux** terminals.
 - Windows' terminal may clobber the visuals a bit due to character spacing issues.
+Use Msys2 on Windows!
-- Potential build issues: JavaFx packages are platform dependent and may cause issues!
-However, the build process I laid out should work, but Maven is absolutely required.
+- Potential build issues: the build will fail if Java or Maven are not pointing to open-jdk-24.
+Ensure Java 24 is installed on your computer.
+- Run `java --version` and `mvn --version` to check if Java 24 is installed and active.

 ## Notes